 Is X Research Openclaw Safe?

-Yes, X Research Openclaw is safe to use.
 X Research Openclaw is a software tool with a Nerq Trust Score of 70.3/100 (B), based on 5 independent data dimensions.
-Recommended for use.
 Security: 0/100.
 Maintenance: 1/100.
 Popularity: 0/100.
 Data sourced from multiple public sources including package registries, GitHub, NVD, OSV.dev, and OpenSSF Scorecard.
-Last updated: 2026-04-25.
+Last updated: n/a.
 Machine-readable data (JSON).

 Is X Research Openclaw safe?